roura356a/csk/intl.en-US/Cloud-native AI user guide/Model-Based Reasoning/Elastic inference service/ECS-based elastic inference.md

 7. Perform a stress test on the inference service.
 Then, log on to AI Dashboard.

     You must first install and configure access to AI Dashboard.
-For more information, see [Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy cloud-native AI component set.md).
+For more information, see [Deploy the cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy the cloud-native AI component set.md).

 8. In the left-side navigation pane of the AI Dashboard page, choose **Elastic Job** \> **Job List**.
 You can view the details of the inference service.

-    The following figure indicates that all pods that are created during scale-out event run on ECS instances.
+    You can see that the expanded pods are all running on ECS instances.
 Both pay-as-you-go and preemptible ECS instances are provisioned.
 The ratio of the two instance types is based on the percentage value that you specified when you created the node pool.